-We’ve tested 108 earbuds and in-ear headphones, and below are our recommendations for the best earbuds for small ears in 2019.
+We’ve tested over 280 earbuds and in-ear headphones, and below are our recommendations for the best options for people with small ears.
 If you’re looking for our top picks for other earbuds and in-ears, check out our recommendations for the overall best earbuds and in-ear headphones, the best truly wireless earbuds, and the best wireless earbuds and in-ears.

 Our recommendations above are what we think are currently the best earbuds to buy for most people with small ears.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for earbuds and in-ear headphones.
+If you would like to choose for yourself, here is the list of all our reviews for earbuds and in-ears, sorted by their comfort score.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.